Splintery/NERD_Submission/source/Concurrency/2025/dev_log_REC2659.md

 When I first started to think about a solution I wanted to avoid any major bottlenecks.
 That is why each thread has its own MailBox object where it pulls messages sent by other threads.
 My goal zas to keep as much work done in parallel as possible, so as long as 2 distinct threads do not try to acces one specific queue there is no need to block execution.
+I chose to use the [deque](https://en.cppreference.com/w/cpp/container/deque.html) structure to store the pending messages.
+Random acces to an element and insertion/removal at the front/back is done in O(1).
+I chose to add new messages at the back and to read them from the front (behaves like a queue).

 ## Program structure
 When tackling with thread synchronisation I am used to drawing on paper a [petri net](https://fr.wikipedia.org/wiki/R%C3%A9seau_de_Petri).
 It allows to isolate the differents task a thread has into states: